Best USB Microphone 2014 – And The Winner Is…

 Not so long ago when you wanted to record good quality audio on your computer it was all very complicated.
 First you had to buy yourself a sound card/audio interface.
 Then you had to buy something called a microphone preamp and of course you had to buy a microphone.
 Then you had to work out how to get everything working, you had to install drivers for your soundcard and connect all the cables in the right way.

 Well now everything is much simpler.
 With a USB microphone you simply plug it in and start using it so if you want a microphone for chatting on skype or gaming, for recording a podcast, voiceovers or if you are a musician and want to record your instrument or sing then there is a USB microphone that’s right for you.
 It’s like having a recording studio in a mic.
-But what usb mic should you buy?
+But what is the best usb microphone?
+Which one should you buy?
 Well that’s the general theme of this website so hopefully you’ll find some useful information here.

 Firstly let’s look at what everyone else buys.